linkerd/website/linkerd.io/content/blog/2023/0525-osm-migration.md

 details about the mesh itself.

 - Some of these details are handled differently in Linkerd.
-      - The sidecar log level and init container strategy, for example, is set with workload annotations or environment variables in Linkerd, rather than globally.
+      - The sidecar log level and init container strategy, for example, are set with workload annotations or environment variables in Linkerd, rather than globally.
       - Tracing is handled by the `linkerd-jaeger` extension, rather than being